Atomic Heart 2: Development

 Plans for a sequel to Atomic Heart were in place as early as 2021, two years before its release.
 At that time, developers at Mundfish had indicated their interest in expanding the franchise.
 In June 2023, the studio head confirmed that development on a sequel had begun.

 Atomic Heart 2 was formally announced on June 8, 2025, during the Summer Game Fest.
 Along with the sequel, Mundfish also revealed The Cube, a standalone multiplayer role-playing shooter set in the same universe.

 Release

-The game is expected to launch on Microsoft Windows, PlayStation 5, and Xbox Series X/S.
+The game is expected to be available on Microsoft Windows, PlayStation 5, and Xbox Series X/S. Gematsu reported that the game was expected to release in 2026.

 Reception

 Initial coverage from media outlets such as IGN, PC Gamer, and GameSpot highlighted the game's ambitious scale and visual style.
 While some previews compared it to a blend of genres ranging from BioShock to open world role-playing games, others noted its blend of Soviet aesthetics and speculative fiction themes.